robweber/ha-betabrite-sign/README.md

 ### Home Assistant Setup

 This code can run standalone, or be further integrated with Home Assistant to show up as a light entity through the use of a [MQTT Light](https://www.home-assistant.io/integrations/light.mqtt/).
 This allows Home Assistant to get some run-time data and control the sign as though it was a light.
 For this to work MQTT must be setup via the arguments below.
 A sample YAML file for creating the Home Assistant device is located in the `install` directory.
+The availability template bases it's status on if a timestamp has been published within the last 5 minutes.
+When the program is running this should happen once per minute.

 When MQTT is configured the program will watch for commands and publish to the following topics.

 * betabrite/sign/status
 * betabrite/sign/attributes
 * betabrite/sign/switch
+* betabrite/sign/available

 Turning the sign off and on is done via a special Text object allocated when the program starts.
 This is simply a blank message that pre-empts any running message at runtime to blank the display (off) and then remove it to return the display to normal messaging (on).